brownbeardeveloper/llm-financial-dashboard-streamlit/README.md

 ## Developer's Note

-The core of this project revolves around three main classes.
-Most development time was dedicated to making these classes robust and scalable, enabling them to be reused in other projects.
-I've tested and iterated on these components using a Jupyter notebook for easier debugging and experimentation.
+The core of this project revolves around four main classes.
+Most of the development time was dedicated to making these classes robust and scalable, enabling reuse across future projects.
+I tested and iterated on them in a Jupyter notebook to simplify debugging and experimentation.

-The file data.ipynb serves as a development sandbox where I explored Yahoo Finance API data structures and tested key functionalities prior to integrating them into the main application.

 Regarding the frontend, while I am comfortable with Streamlit and have used it alongside Pandas in previous data projects, I chose to prioritize the backend logic and prompt engineering for the LLM.
 For this phase, I collaborated with Claude 4 Sonnet to refine the user interface efficiently.